-If successful, Professor West's project could generate prototype drugs which, after further development, Burkitt lymphoma, diffuse large B-cell could be tested in people.
-Her aim is to create better, less toxic treatments for people with EBV lymphomas - and give them the best possible chance of surviving.
+If successful, Professor West's project could generate prototype drugs which, after further development, to create better, less toxic treatments for people with EBV lymphomas - and give them the best possible chance of surviving.

 "Our basic research into the molecular changes and key players involved in EBVdriven blood cancer has developed into exciting work where we are now trying to create more effective treatments that target EBV blood cancer cells and leave healthy cells unscathed."